caseykneale/PickingALanguage2020/fieldnotes/adventure.md

 # Intro
 Every year or so I do a technical scouting excercise to assess programming languages and similar tools.
 I have a few "masterpiece" projects that have plagued me over the past 5-10 years.
 I need very good tooling to work on them by myself, in my free-time.
 Hacking them up in a scripting language just won't suffice, they are big dreams.
 So I asked around my primary communities (Julia and Functional Programming communities) "what languages are around that I should try out?".
 I was directed mostly to Rust, but a few other's.

-This post is basically some *personal* notes and code of some things I hacked together while exploring some new programming languages this year.
+This post is basically some *personal* anecdotes and code of some things I hacked together while exploring a few new programming languages this year.
 The code is hosted [here](https://github.com/caseykneale/PickingALanguage2020/tree/main/fieldnotes/learning_new_things) and key snippits will be shared as I develop the narrative.
 The focus here isn't "look I mastered 4 languages and my code is perfect" - pretty much the opposite of that.
-The idea is to share my experience as, someone with exposure to a variety of other programming languages, and what I encountered while learning enough about them to decide if I wanted to learn more.
+The idea is to share my experience as, someone with a short exposure to a variety of programming languages.

 ## Rust - Tinkering
 I had heard a lot about Rust over the years but assumed it hadn't earned much of a standing when compared to C++.
-I set out, reading the [Rustinomicon](https://doc.rust-lang.org/nomicon/), writing some basic doohickies, and then trying to dive right into writing some code.
-Thats what I did with Julia, R, Python, C#, etc, so why not?
+I set out, skim-reading the [Rustinomicon](https://doc.rust-lang.org/nomicon/), and then trying to dive right into writing some code.
+Thats what I did with Julia, R, Python, C#, C++, etc, so why not?

 I got burned quick.
 I couldn't get the compiler to accept 99% of my code.
 I felt like I knew nothing.
 I was frusterated.
 It felt so alien to me despite all of the core concepts making complete sense - even sounding brilliant.
 I gave up on it after 2-3 afternoons of tinkering. **note: my opinion on this changes completely after revisitting it later, you have to keep reading to see that though**

 ## Go - DIY GUI
 Ah-hah the Google Programming language with the cute gopher mascot.
 Most of the chatter about Go complained that the language was "too simple".
-But it supported higher order functions, had structs, some notion of pointers/references.
+But it supported higher order functions, had structs, some notion of pointers/references - seems nice on paper to me.
 I figured it would be a bit like C, and worked through the [Go tour](https://tour.golang.org/welcome/1).
 The tour had an interactive online compiler - it felt modern, fast, and nice.

 I decided to jump in and do something simple...
 How about write an algebriacly structured GUI library from SDL2?
 Put Go to the test, while not exhausting myself.
 Also Go's GUI libraries are... a work in progress for the most part.
-So if I'm going to escape command-line or backend work without touching JS - I'll need a GUI I enjoy.
-Again a target mostly for fun, but it seemed small enough in scope to test my understanding.
+So if I'm going to escape the command-line or backend work without touching JS - I'll need a GUI API I enjoy.
+Again this target mostly for fun, but it seemed small enough in scope to test my understanding.

 I found writing Go, very easy, like boring easy.
 The syntax was simple.
 In some cases a little too simple.
 Spent a fair deal of time grappling with trying to concoct reasonable trait abstractions, but nothing terrible.
 The code compiled fast.
 At first I was in love.
 I saw this as a language with a competitive 80-20.
-The number of footguns is comparitively small considering what it let's you do.
+The number of footguns are comparitively small considering what it let's you do.

 Then some wart's started to appear.
 Iota instead of enumerations?
 Eh okay.
-Reference system had me flipping my API around pretty regularly, and made thoughts of multiprocessing pretty more daunting than what was on the label.
+Reference system had me flipping my API around pretty regularly, and made thoughts of multiprocessing more daunting than what I thought was on the label.
 I really really wanted some Generics, but they just weren't on the languages radar, so I kind of diverted course.

 Over-all, it was "easy" to learn, it is "fast" to write, the compiler was "fast" to compile, the binaries were "smallish" and the code ran "kind of fast".
 For reference I was easily netting 2k FPS on a simple window with a label and a button + event handling in my own mini GUI library on a cheap laptop.
 The API I wrote was okay, mostly as intended.
 Not bad but, not great.
 In some sense, that's a positive thing.
 Who hasn't seen someone get a little too creative on a project?
 ```go
     ...
     var mainWindow = NewSDLEnvironment(winTitle, winWidth, winHeight)